 You will learn one or two new compositional concepts per week, and immediately put them to use in composition exercises.
 Some of these exercises will immediately result in finished tunes, while others will be building blocks for later lessons.
 Each week, you will upload your work for the class to review, in order to share insights and solutions to challenges.

-The goal of the course is to teach compositional techniques that help you create jazz tunes that have a balance of melodic, harmonic, and rhythmic appeal to keep your listeners and players coming back to them again and again.
+The goal of this music composition course is to teach compositional techniques that help you create jazz tunes that have a balance of melodic, harmonic, and rhythmic appeal to keep your listeners and players coming back to them again and again.
 The work you complete in the course will provide the foundation for a number of pursuits, including composing an albums worth of instrumental material for yourself or another recording artist, collaborating with a lyricist, writing a jazz musical, composing for a modern dance company, or creating songs for an independent film or video.

 Lesson 1: Introduction to Form and Structure